Preparing for an interview

 Example: “Tell us about your recent role and your achievements?”

-These questions are asked to understand technical skills that are specific to the requirements of the role you are applying for.
+These are questions to understand technical skills that are specific to the requirements of the role.

 Example: “Tell us about where you have been successful in using Recruitment Management Systems and where you have delivered a Management System?”